Chad Mirkin Wins Lemelson-MIT Prize

-Mirkin pioneered the dip-pen nanolithography technique, in which atomic force microscope tips are used to deposit nanoscale materials, or molecular ink, onto a substrate.
-This nanopatterning technique has broad applications, including in molecular-based electronics.
+Mirkin, 45, pioneered the dip-pen nanolithography technique, which uses atomic force microscope tips to deposit nanoscale materials, or molecular ink, onto a substrate.
+This nanopatterning technique has broad applications, including in molecule-based electronics.
 He also invented a nanoparticle-based diagnostic system that can detect very low concentrations of molecules associated with disease.

 "These awards are not given for any single invention," says Michael J. Cima, faculty director of the Lemelson-MIT Program, which administers the annual award.
 "They're given because of a track record of innovation, and Mirkin has a long history of inventing and exploiting new and novel ideas."

-Mirkin, who cofounded the company Nanosphere and founded the company NanoInk to commercialize his technologies, says that it's not enough to just develop a new technology.
+Mirkin, who founded NanoInk and cofounded Nanosphere to commercialize his technologies, says it's not enough to just develop a new technology.
 "If you are going to truly develop a technology, you need to go to the point where it's used," he says.
-"The world doesn't want just another way.
-It wants a better way."
+"The world doesn't want just another way; it wants a better way."

-Cima hopes that by identifying and recognizing role models such as Mirkin, the Lemelson-MIT award program will inspire young scientists to lead creative lives through invention.
-Mirkin's advice to them is this: "Believe in your ideas.
+Cima hopes that by recognizing role models such as Mirkin, the Lemelson-MIT award program will inspire young scientists to lead creative lives through invention.
+Mirkin offers this advice: "Believe in your ideas.
 So many people can be talked out of doing what they think is worth doing," he says.
 "If I quit every time somebody said you can't do it, I wouldn't have gotten very far."

-Forensic Chemistry: A new method could increase the number of explosives detected by airport screeners.
+The Lemelson-MIT program also administers the $100,000 Lemelson-MIT Award for Sustainability and the $30,000 Lemelson-MIT Student Prize.
+The program is funded by the Lemelson Foundation, which was established in 1993 by the late inventor Jerome H. Lemelson and his wife, Dorothy.

 Join the conversation